ecos-umons/DebianCoinstEvol/README.md

 ## Step 1: retrieve and process the historical data

-First make sure there is a "data" folder where scripts will be run.
+First make sure there is a *data* folder where scripts will be run.
 Then run data retrieval script with Rscript:

 ```bash